cfengine/documentation/examples/tutorials/integrating-alerts-with-ticketing-systems.markdown

 Note however that it is possible to expand on this by adjusting the Custom action script.
 For example, we could create reminder tickets, or even automatically close tickets when the alert clears.

-## Create a Custom action script that creates a new ticket
+## Create a custom action script that creates a new ticket

 1. Log in to the console of your CFEngine hub, and make sure you have python and the jira python package installed (normally by running `pip install jira`).